ItzMazeen/ItzMazeen/README.md

 - 👋 Hi, I’m Mazen Aljane
 - 👀 I’m interested in technology, life, and everything
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Flutter & Dart
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : mazeenaljanepro@gmail.com
 - ✨ I am also Actively looking for a job/intership in tunisia.
 My Specality includes Web and Mobile Development.